Glorious-agu/Python_pragramming/README.md

 # Python_pragramming
-For my python projects at ATU
+#BTECH LEVEL 100 CPS

 import random

 def get_input(prompt):
     """
-    Prompt the user for input and return their response.
+   # Prompt the user for input and return their response.

     Args:
         prompt (str): The question or message to display.